TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 I've gone for a much simpler implementation with a nested div setup. `AutoSizer` measures the size of the outer div.
 The outer div's size is controlled by its parent in the usual way.
 There are no constraints on the parent and no unnatural interactions with it.
 Clients can apply whatever style they want to the outer div to influence the layout process.

 The inner div is unusual.
 It has zero width and height with a visible overflow.
 Children are added to the inner div.
 It's vital that children have no influence on the size of the outer div.
-It's easy to end up with infinite loops if we pass a measured size to a child which in turn makes itself bigger which then increases the size of it's parent.
+It's easy to end up with infinite loops if we pass a measured size to a child which in turn makes itself bigger which then increases the size of its parent.
 Wrapping the children in a zero size div ensures that the outer div ignores child sizes when determining its own size.
 The visible overflow ensures the children are visible.

 {% raw %}